 Ensuring continuity of farm operations

 Ensuring the farm keeps running smoothly is a big deal for farmers.
 Most farmers want to make sure it thrives no matter what, even if they face a divorce, or even death.
-That’s where a prenup steps in, playing a vital role in maintaining the farm’s operations.
-By addressing important aspects of farm management and ownership, farmers can minimize disruptions and secure the future of their agricultural enterprise.
+A prenup can address important aspects of farm management and ownership, allowing farmers to minimize disruptions and secure the future of their agricultural enterprise.

 With a prenup in place, farmers can lay out the rights and responsibilities of each spouse when it comes to the farm during the marriage and in the event of a divorce—like who gets to make decisions, who’s involved in the day-to-day operations, and who takes care of long-term planning.